 Thirty-Four - Money isn't everything.

 Thirty-Five - Changing course mid-stream is never efficient or comfortable, but sometimes it is absolutely necessary.
-Don't be afraid, it wastes energy that you'll need to persevere.
+Don't be afraid; fear wastes energy that you'll need to persevere.

 Thirty-Six - Mentoring can change your life just as much as the lives of those you are pouring into.
 Keep your eyes open for someone younger than you who you can walk through life with.
 You'll both benefit.

 Thirty-Seven - There are thousands of children in foster care in our country today.
 It requires less than you think to bless them and help them retain their sense of safety and self.
-Open your home when the opportunity allows.
+Open your home when the opportunity allows, and support those who are doing so when you cannot.
 It is worth every sacrifice.

 Thirty-Eight - You can sit through a completely devastating moment in time and come out the other side a fighter.
 You can be embarrassed, humiliated, brought lower than low and still keep your head held high.
 God is bigger and His plan for you cannot be thwarted.
 Learn what you need to learn in that low moment.
 Keep your character intact throughout.

-Thirty-Nine - There is beauty in big cities.
+Thirty-Nine - There is beauty in big cities and in rural communities.
 Do not be intimidated by what you do not know.
 Recognize that what you have to offer is valid no matter your surroundings.

 Forty - God is good.
 He is faithful.
 He will provide just what you need at the moment of your greatest need.
 Believe Him when He gives it to you and watch what happens.